Nuffle-Labs/nffl/README.md

 bridging and chain abstraction.

 For more details, refer to the [Documentation](https://near-sffl.nethermind.io).
-SFFL is under active development and is not yet available on any publically accessible environments.
+SFFL is under active development and is not yet available on any publicly accessible environments.

 ## Getting Started